w3f/Grants-Program/docs/Process/how-to-apply.md

 :::info

-Payments are made in DOT (30%) and USDT or USDC on the Polkadot [AssetHub](https://wiki.polkadot.network/docs/learn-assets) or fiat (USD, EUR, CHF).
+Payments are made in DOT (30%, linearly vesting over 2 years) and USDT or USDC on the Polkadot [AssetHub](https://wiki.polkadot.network/docs/learn-assets) or fiat (USD, EUR, CHF).
 Please indicate your preference in the application [as outlined in our application template](https://github.com/w3f/Grants-Program/blob/master/applications/application-template.md?plain=1#L8).
 :::